skyfrk/hackthewood-berlin-2019/article/blog_article_3_en.md

 ![Sequence diagram](assets/tapio-ifttt-sequence-from-machine.png)

 First off we need a way to trigger an event on our demo machine.
 We decided to go with a [AM312](https://www.sunrom.com/p/micro-pir-motion-detection-sensor-am312) [PIR](https://en.wikipedia.org/wiki/Passive_infrared_sensor) motion sensor which can be directly connected to the demo machine through its [GPIO interface](https://www.raspberrypi.org/documentation/usage/gpio/).
-When properly connected to a ground pin, a voltage pin and a generic GPIO data pin it'll output a current on the GPIO pin on motion.
+When properly connected to a ground pin, a voltage pin and a generic GPIO data pin it'll output a current on the GPIO pin when there is motion in front of it.

 <!-- TODO insert wiring picture -->